Neal Barnard, M.D., F.A.C.C.

+Dr. Kulkarni is the owner and founder of Core Integrative Health and an ambassador for the Institute of Natural Medicine.
 Dr. Kulkarni is a licensed naturopathic doctor with a unique integrative approach to treatment.
 Her treatment protocols are based on current scientific research, customized to each patient's unique requirements, and built upon a foundation of clinical nutrition and lifestyle changes.
 The effectiveness of her unique approach was highlighted in the book Walking with Peety by Eric O’Grey, one of her past patients.
 Dr. Kulkarni sees patients with health concerns including cardiometabolic disorders, gastrointestinal disorders, endocrine imbalance, and autoimmune diseases.
 She is an active member of both the California Naturopathic Doctors Association and the American Association of Naturopathic Physicians.

 Marie L. Borum, M.D., Ed.D., M.P.H.